Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 Besides manually writing reduce functions there are also a few functions in

-that generate them such as Stream.iterate/2
+Stream that generate them such as Stream.iterate/2 and

 In the next section we’ll see how streams allow us to put something between a reduction function and the reducer.